CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_batch_api_executor.html.markdown

 * `mod_time`:(string)(Computed) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name for the batch API task.
-* `outcomes`: All the possible outcomes of this task are captured here.
+* `outcomes`:(JSON as string) All the possible outcomes of this task are captured here.
 Outcomes propertyis a collection property of type workflow.Outcome objects.The outcomes can be mapped to the message to be shown.
 The outcomes areevaluated in the order they are given.
 At the end of the outcomes list,an catchall success/fail outcome can be added with condition as 'true'.This is an optionalproperty and if not specified the task will be marked as success.
-* `output`: Intersight Orchestrator allows the extraction of required values from APIresponses using the API response grammar.
+* `output`:(JSON as string) Intersight Orchestrator allows the extraction of required values from APIresponses using the API response grammar.
 These extracted values can be mappedto task output parameters defined in task definition.The mapping of API output parameters to the task output parameters is providedas JSON in this property.
 * `owners`:
                 (Array of schema.TypeString) -(Computed)
 * `parent`:(HashMap) -(Computed) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.